Know Your Rights: “What About My Miranda Rights?”

 The answer is a confusing “yes and no”.
 The Miranda warnings are somewhat popular due to inclusion in many television police dramas.
 What many may not know is that there is no specific language for the warnings.
 However, the warnings must, using whatever language convey 4 basic warnings:

 - The right to remain silent;

 - That anything the person says may be used against them; (Note that it “may”, not “will” be.
 The rules of evidence prevent some statements from admission.)

 - The right to an attorney before and during any questioning; (more on this later) and

 - The right to have an attorney appointed if the person cannot afford one.
 (However, proving indigence can be very difficult to satisfy this right).

 Miranda Warnings can be confusing

-As another confusing point, you must EXPRESSLY invoke these rights.
+As another confusing point, a person must EXPRESSLY invoke these rights.
 That means if they want to invoke the right to remain silent, they must specifically say “I am going to remain silent” to the officer.
-Simply remaining silent can be enough.
+In some cases, simply remaining silent can be enough.
 But, courts state that simply remaining silent is “ambiguous” and sometimes allow admission of statements made before invoking or waiving the right.

 Miranda Warnings and Probation

 There are many other specific examples of what we will call “loopholes” for the rights.
 Exploring every single aspect of the Miranda rights would take far too long for a casual reader (and in fact the Constitutional Rights associated with these warnings are the main subject of a semester-long Criminal Procedure course for law students)!
 One exception to know is that the warnings DO NOT APPLY to probation revocation proceedings because the evidence is not used to give extra punishment.
 Even if the rights did apply, in many cases the conditions of probation will specifically state that a person may not refuse ANY lawful request by police.
-This means that if the officer (lawfully) asks you to give blood, you must do it.
+This means that if the officer (lawfully) asks for a blood draw, the person must do it.